 Master’s degree in Cytotechnology

 Daemen College has partnered with Roswell Park Cancer Institute (RPCI), a hospital specializing in cancer care and one of the first National Cancer Institute (NCI) designated “Comprehensive Cancer Center” since 1974, to offer a combined Baccalaureate degree in Biology and a Master’s degree in Cytotechnology in a 4+1 BS/MS degree curriculum.
 Students will complete the BS in Biology at Daemen College (previously NYSED approved) and then participate in specialized coursework at RPCI in Cytotechnology for 12 months.
 At the end of this five year program, students would be awarded a Masters degree from Daemen College in Cytotechnology and be eligible to take the national certification exam given by the Board of Registry of the American Society for Clinical Pathology.
-This program will meet the requirements for licensure as a cytotechnologist in the State of New York pending approval from the Accreditation Council for Graduate Medical Education (ACGME) currently in progress.
+This program will meet the requirements for licensure as a cytotechnologist in the State of New York pending approval from the Commission on Accreditation of Allied Health Education Programs.

 Students pursuing the Cytotechnology degree program will take the necessary science electives and engage in an undergraduate research project focusing on molecular biology, immunology, and histology at Daemen College in order to prepare them for coursework at RPCI.